OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Start-Process.md

 ### Example 5: Start PowerShell as an administrator

-This example starts PowerShell by using the **Run as administrator** option.
+This example starts PowerShell using the **Run as administrator** option.

 ```powershell
 Start-Process -FilePath "powershell" -Verb RunAs